Policies and Procedures

 1. Introduction and purpose

-1.1 As a ‘relevant authority’ under Sections 38 to 43 of the Localism Act 2011 (‘the Act’) we are required under 38 (1) to prepare a pay policy statement.
-These statements must articulate an authority’s own policies on a range of matters relating to the pay of its workforce, particularly its senior staff (or ‘chief officers’) and its lowest paid employees.
+1.1 As a ‘relevant authority’ under Sections 38 to 43 of the Localism Act 2011 (‘the 2011 Act’) we are required under 38 (1) to prepare and make public a pay policy statement.
+These statements must articulate an authority’s own policies on a range of matters relating to the pay of its workforce, particularly its senior staff (or ‘Chief Officers’) and its lowest paid employees.

-1.2 The Council recognises the role of trade unions in consultation and negotiation of pay at local, regional and national levels.
-The Council supports the National Joint Councils and Joint Negotiating Committees which govern the national agreements concerning pay and conditions of service which are applicable to all of the employee groups referred to in this pay policy statement.
+1.2 Pembrokeshire County Council (PCC) recognises the role of trade unions in consultation and negotiation of pay at local, regional and national levels.
+PCC supports the National Joint Councils and Joint Negotiating Committees which govern the national agreements concerning pay and conditions of service applicable to all of the employee groups referred to in this pay policy statement.

-1.3 In accordace with section 40(2) of the Act, the Welsh Government has issued Guidance[1] that sets out the key policy principles that underpin the pay accountability provisions in the Act.
-The Council takes due regard to this guidance in the preparation and approval of the pay policy statement.
+1.3 In accordance with section 40(2) of the 2011 Act, the Welsh Government has issued guidance (pay accountability within local government (opens in a new tab)) that sets out the key policy principles that underpin the pay accountability provisions in the 2011 Act.
+PCC takes due regard to this guidance in the preparation and approval of the pay policy statement.

 2. Legislative framework

-2.1 In determining the pay and remuneration of all its employees, the Council will comply with all relevant employment legislation.
+2.1 In determining the pay and remuneration of all its employees, PCC will comply with all relevant employment legislation.
 This includes:

 a) The Local Authorities (Standing Orders) (Wales) Regulations 2006